-Aligning A Front Separating Zipper Under A Placket - Basting Stitch
+How To Align A Front Separating Zipper Under A Placket Using A Machine Basting Stitch

 Ever wondered how you can perfectly align a separating zipper under a side placket?
 Here is a simple technique you can use to always achieve an accurate zipper alignment:

-Align the garment opening edges housing the separating zipper with face sides touching and edges aligning as you would any regular seam.
-Insert pins perpendicular to the edge to keep the two layers aligned.
+1. Align the garment opening edges (housing the separating zipper) with face sides touching and edges aligning as you would any regular seam.
+Insert pins perpendicularly to keep the two layers aligned.

-Switch your machine's stitch setting to the longest stitch length available- this is called machine basting.
+2. Switch your machine's stitch setting to the longest stitch length available- this is called machine basting.
 Machine baste the pinned edges at the designated seam allowance.
-In ti example, the seam allowance is 1".
+In this example, the seam allowance is 1".
 Remove each pin as you approach it.

-Iron the seam with the seam allowance layers open as shown above.
-Iron from the wrong side of the seam and be careful not to accidentally pull the edges apart.
-Handle the seam gently form this point forward.
+4. Iron the seam with the seam allowance layers open (as shown above).
+For optimal comfort, iron from the wrong side of the seam but be careful not to accidentally pull the edges apart.
+Try to handle the seam as gently as possible from this point forward.

-Keeping the zipper closed align and stitch it to the seam allowance layers as needed.
+5. Keeping the zipper closed, align and stitch it to the seam allowance layers as needed.
 Use the closed (basted) seamline as a guide in the alignment process.

-Once the zipper is attached and the placket is topstitched, all you have to do is gently pull the seam edges apart- this will naturally separate the clipped basting stitch resulting a perfectly aligned zipper application, with the zipper being fully covered by the placket.
-Once the entire seam is separated pull any loose threads that remain stuck within the garment opening edges.
+6. Once the zipper is attached and the placket is topstitched, all you have to do is gently pull the seam edges apart.
+This will naturally separate the clipped basting stitch resulting in a perfectly aligned zipper application with the zipper fully covered by the placket on top.
+Once the entire seam is separated, remove any loose threads that remain stuck along the garment opening edges.